dtonhofer/micro-scheme_interpreter/README.md

 An ancient effort from the early 90s to write a minimal [Scheme language](https://en.wikipedia.org/wiki/Scheme_(programming_language)) interpreter, made for my IT engineering studies.
 This was an exercise for the "Functional Programming" course.

-It took a couple of months and was done with more enthusiasm than skill (and I didn't use [lex and yacc](http://dinosaur.compilertools.net/) either)!
+It took a couple of months and was done with more enthusiasm than skill (and I didn't use [lex and yacc](http://dinosaur.compilertools.net/) either), during the summer vacation, in sweltering heat, on a not very powerful early laptop.

 But it actually worked.